 LBO Analysis Concept

-- A leveraged buyout model shows what happens when a private equity firm acquires a company using a combination of equity and debt.
+- A leveraged buyout model shows what happens when a private equity firm acquires a company using a combination of Equity and debt.

-- In this process the PE firm aims to earn a return of almost 20 – 25%.
+- In this process, the PE firm aims to earn a return of almost 20 – 25%.
 This return range far exceeds the historical average annual return in the stock market.

-- Leveraged buyouts are similar to normal M&A deals, but in an LBO you assume that the buyer sells the target in the future.
+- Leveraged buyouts are similar to normal M&A deals, but in an LBO, you assume that the buyer sells the target in the future.

-LBO Analysis example
+LBO Analysis Example

 Let us now understand the concept of LBO with an example.

-Now, let’s say you invest those $1000 and you earn 10% interest on it (go up to $1100).
+Let’s say you invest those $1000 and earn 10% interest (up to $1100).

-After you repay your debt of $900, you are left over with $200 ($1100-$900), which is a 100% return on your money you initially put in.
+After you repay your debt of $900, you are left over with $200 ($1100-$900), a 100% return on the money you initially put in.
 Remember that you put $ 100 initially?
-So if you are left with $200 now, you have got 100% return.
-I think now you must have got an idea as to why this LBO analysis is opted by the companies.
+So, if you are left with $200 now, you have a 100% return.
+Now, you must know why this LBO analysis is opted for by the companies.

 Buy a company –> Fix it up –> Sell it

-And here are examples of why companies are doing it:
+Here are examples of why companies are doing it:

+Let’s consider a more specific example to understand the concept better.
 Suppose you buy a company for $100 using 100% cash.
-You then sell it 5 years later for $200.
+You then sell it five years later for $200.

-Let’s compare that to what happens when you buy the same company for $100, but use only 50% cash and sell it 5 years later, still for $200 (shown as $150 here because the $50 in debt must be repaid).
+Let’s compare that to when you buy the same Company for $100 but use only 50% cash and sell it 5 years later, still for $200 (shown as $150 here because the $50 in debt must be repaid).
+The following Excel sheet helps to compare the scenarios and their effect on IRR.
+Scroll the Excel sheet to the right to get better insights into comparison.
+You may also download the Excel sheet and see how the formulas are used.

-Steps involved in LBO Analysis
+Steps Involved in LBO Analysis

-Step 1 – Transaction Assumptions
+Step 1: Transaction Assumptions

-Step 2 – Construction of the Proforma Balance Sheet
+Step 2: Construction of the Proforma Balance Sheet

-Step 3 – Create Cash Flow Model
+Step 3: Create a Cash Flow Model

 - You can do this with the help of EBITDA multiple.
 Assume that you are paying 8 times the current EBITDA.

-- The current sale of the company is $500 and the EBITDA margin is 20%, then the EBITDA comes to $100 (500*20%).
+- The current sale of the Company is $500, and the EBITDA margin is 20%, then the EBITDA comes to $100 (500*20%).

-- It means that you may have to pay 8*$100= $800. ( 8 times of EBITDA multiple).
+- It means that you may have to pay 8*$100= $800. ( 8 times the EBITDA multiple).

-- Let’s say that you are able to pay $20 of debt each year (100/5) i.e. 100 over the next five years.
+- You can pay $20 of debt each year (100/5), i.e., 100 over the next five years.

-- From that 1200, you need to repay 400 of debt.
+- From that 1200, you need to repay 400 of the debt.
 But you have already paid 100 over the last 5 years.
-Therefore you only have 300 to repay.
-That leaves you with 1200-300= 900 of equity.
+Therefore, you only have 300 to repay.
+That leaves you with 1200-300= 900 of Equity.

-- Therefor your overall return will be 900/400= 2.25x returns over 5 years, which comes to around 18% IRR.
+- Therefore, your overall return will be 900/400 2.25x returns over 5 years, which comes to around 18% IRR.

-Sources of funds in LBO Analysis
+Sources of Funds in LBO Analysis

 The following are the sources of funds to finance the transaction.

-Revolving credit facility
+- Revolving credit facility

-Subordinated or High-Yield Notes
+- Subordinated or High-Yield Notes

-Bank Debt
+- Bank Debt

 Bank debt generally is of two types:

--
+- Mezzanine Debt

-Seller Notes
+- Seller Notes

-Common Equity
+- Common Equity

-Key characteristics of a LBO candidate
+Key Characteristics of an LBO Candidate

-- Mature industry and the company
+- Mature Industry and the Company

 - Low working capital requirement and steady cash flows